 Tips for Overshot Weaving Success from Pattie Graver

-1. “To help “beat to square,” I followed the advice of Helene Bress in The Weaving Book: identify a diagonal line that appears in the cloth as you weave and try to keep that at 45 degrees.
-I keep a protractor by my loom!”
+I follow the advice of Helene Bress in The Weaving Book (affiliate link): “Identify a diagonal line that appears in the cloth as you weave and try to keep that at 45 degrees.”
+I keep a protractor by my loom!

-2. “Advance the warp often, but not too far.
-Keeping the beater closer to 90 degrees (plus or minus) allowed me to maintain a more even beat.”
+Keeping the slant of the beater close to 90 degrees (plus or minus) allows me to maintain a more even beat.

 You may wish to choose a different starting/stopping point than the one specified.
-As you study the drawdowns, you will discover that some drafts have small sections that can be woven separately from the overall design.”
+As you study the drawdowns, you will discover that some drafts have small sections that can be woven separately from the overall design.

 If warp and pattern weft are too close in value, the overshot designs will not appear in strong contrast.
-Remember, too, that the eye follows light, so bits of lighter pattern weft add interest to the cloth.”
+Remember, too, that the eye follows light, so bits of lighter pattern weft add interest to the cloth.

 Overshot has been and always will be a favorite weave structure.
 Great patterning on 4-shafts is hard to “beat.”